akriaueno/why-cli/tests/e2e/README.md

 ## Notes

+- The `why` binary is built once via `tests/e2e/Builder.Dockerfile` and copied into each distro image.
-- Alpine uses a glibc compatibility layer (`gcompat`/`libc6-compat`) to run the binary built in the builder stage.
+- Alpine uses a glibc compatibility layer (`gcompat`/`libc6-compat`) to run the Ubuntu-built binary.
 - Gentoo coverage is provided via a stage3 image with portage-utils (qfile).
 - Windows-only providers (Scoop/Chocolatey/winget) are covered by unit tests.